rhodey/radiowitness/README.md

 ```

 ### Multi-Host
-Archive P25 decode stream from TCP port `1234` and replicate archive over WebSockets TCP port `8081`. `--limit 1000000` will limit the archive to the most recent one million calls and use storage approximate to **16KB/sec** for recorded audio.
-One million ten second calls is **160GB** of audio:
+Archive P25 decode stream from TCP port `1234` and replicate archive over WebSockets TCP port `8081` (used by web app & mirrors). `--limit 1000000` will limit the archive to the most recent one million calls and use storage approximate to **16KB/sec** for recorded audio.
+One million ten second radio calls is **160GB** of audio:
 ```
 $ ncat -l -k -p 1234 -c \
     "docker run --rm -i --name vpn.archive-p25 -v /tmp/archive-p25:/archive -p 8081:8081 \